radius-project/docs/docs/content/guides/author-apps/kubernetes/how-to-patch-pod/index.md

 ## Step 2: Deploy the app and container

-1. Deploy and run your app with the command:
+1. Deploy and run your app, then access the application by opening http://localhost:3000 in a browser.:

    ```bash
    rad run ./app.bicep